ryanhilliard23/ADaVS/vps-code/README.md

 # ADaVS Infrastructure & VPS Setup

-This directory contains the infrastructure code for the ADaVS (Asset Discovery and Vulnerability Scanning) system.
+This directory contains the infrastructure code for the VPS of the ADaVS (Asset Discovery and Vulnerability Scanning) system.

 ## Architecture